Member Login

 Mission

-The Community Learning Series teaches foundational communication practices for building inclusive communities within speech and debate.
+The Community Learning Series (CLS) provides foundational communication strategies to help build inclusive and supportive communities within speech and debate.

 Vision

-A community of coaches equipped with communication skills to help foster environments that welcome and retain participants on their speech and debate teams.
+A network of coaches equipped with the communication skills necessary to foster welcoming environments that encourage participation and retention on their speech and debate teams.

 By participating in the CLS, you will:

-• develop knowledge, awareness, and skills necessary to effectively and successfully interact with diverse identities and ideologies;
+• Develop the knowledge, awareness, and skills needed to engage effectively with diverse identities and perspectives.

-• learn new ways to encourage culturally responsive ballots and/or create educational opportunities for judges attending a tournament for the first time.
+• Explore ways to promote culturally responsive ballots and create educational opportunities for first-time judges.

 Unit Content

-The Community Learning Series comprises four one-hour units, including a video and quiz (found on NSDA Learn).
-Participants may complete individual sessions or all four.
-Completion of each unit earns a certificate indicating one hour of professional development.
+The Community Learning Series consists of four self-paced, one-hour units, each featuring a video and a quiz (available on NSDA Learn).
+Participants may complete individual units or all four, with each completed unit (except for the introductory module) earning a professional development certificate for one hour.

 Topics for each unit are as follows: